leodeslf/leaf/prebuild/engg/sa.md

 #### Counting Sort

-Counting sort first *counts the number of times each integer occures* using an array wich is indexed with the value of the given integer.
+Counting sort first *counts the number of times each integer occurs* using an array which is indexed with the value of the given integer.

 ```txt
 counting(array, n)